whoamiafterall/bewegungskalender/README.md

 ## Running

-Run the script via
+See the help information with this command:

 ``` cd bewegungskalender
     python3 -m bewegungskalender.main
 ```

-Use -h flag for more information
+You need to either run with -db full to fetch and store all events existing in your calendars, or -db search with -qe and -qs to search for events in a given timeframe (defaults to next 14 days)

-To make it post regular updates with Events, schedule it via cron or similar.
+To make it post regular updates with Events, schedule -n or -t via cron or similar.

-## Dev testing

-This is a work in progress.
-You will need `pytest` and `podman-compose` to run tests.
+There are plans to make this more comprehensible and easier with typer, but we're not there yet.